nv-morpheus/Morpheus/examples/data_loss_prevention/README.md

 - **Secure Cloud and SaaS Workloads**: Protect data in motion and at rest across hybrid and multi-cloud architectures

 This pipeline implements a hybrid approach that couples:
-- **Regex-based pre-filtering** for fast and scalable detection with high recall (1000x speed improvement over AI-only approaches)
+- **Regex-based pre-filtering** for fast and scalable detection with high recall
-- **Contextual entity validation** using GLiNER-based semantic analysis, reducing false positives by 80%
+- **Contextual entity validation** using GLiNER-based semantic analysis

 ## 🎯 Supported Data Types